Skip to main content

 (8) Participate in learning activities as determined by ODM or its designee and share data with ODM and contracted managed care organizations (MCOs).

-(9) Review quarterly and annual reports as specified by ODM.
+(9) Review reports as specified by ODM.

 (10) Actively use an electronic health record (EHR) in clinical services.